 Below are some of the best places to go crabbing with kids in the the UK.

 Crabbing in Devon

 Lots of areas to go crabbing and there’s a fabulous pirate ship for the little ones to explore.
 You can also catch a boat across to Paignton or Torquay.
 Plenty of little shops and the best fish and chips as it’s still a very busy fishing port.
 Parking is TQ5 8DY ideal short walk into centre.
-Julia from Cantwells Cabin
+Julie from Cantwells Cabin